-Scotland has over 900 islands.
-Many of these are really only accessible for those able to stay for a few days, particularly as they often require considerable time to reach.
+Some of Scotland's islands are really only accessible for those able to stay for a few days, particularly as they often require considerable time to reach.
+Many are uninhabited or impossible to set foot on without multi-stage journeys.
+Don't worry, though - there are some Scottish islands that are a lot easier to reach.

 If you’re short on time and still need an island fix - don’t despair!
 Here are some of our favourite day trips to the Scottish isles.